avides/mysql-s3-backup/README.md

 ### Build & Test

-The following commands are useful if you want to run the code local.
+The following commands are useful if you want to run the code locally.

 ```
 docker build -t mysql-s3-backup-dev .